 All you need to know about the BSR Surf Resort

-Surfing the BSR Surf Resort’s star wave
+Surfing the BSR Cable Park’s star wave in 2019

 The air section that we’ve seen in video clips across YouTube and the Instagram spheres took the world by storm because it offered a different kind of perfection to that of Kelly’s wave pool, a perfection that more closely resembled our dream beachbreak setup.
+Now that fantasy beachie has mutated to include the Freak Peak – a superhigh sidewave launch pad.

 Advanced wave pool sessions